Open sandboxFocusImprove this doc

 AspectOrderAttribute

-Custom attribute that specifies the order of run-time execution of aspects or aspect layers.
+Custom attribute that specifies the order of execution of aspects or aspect layers.

 AspectPredecessorExtensions